 And then began the madness.
 From 72 off 77 balls, she reached her 98 in 89 balls.
 And then the drama – a near-run out off the next ball, as she lost her temper against Deepti Sharma like a pressure cooker lost its whistle.
 She wouldn’t be denied her 100 though.
 If you thought that moment of fury was going to derail the knock, you couldn’t have been farther from the truth.
 The next 50 runs came in 26 balls.
 The last 21 runs came in eight balls.

 A good innings had now waved at greatness in the rear-view mirror, and overtaken legendary status with ease.
-When it ended, it was – as described by every single analyst on air – one of the greatest ODI knocks of all time, gender be damned.
+When it ended, it was – as described by every single analyst on air – one of the greatest ODI knocks of all time.

 Every generation of cricket fans has an innings that come to define their love for the game, their adoration for a player.
 For Kapil Dev fans, it was the 175* in the 1983 World Cup.
 For Sachin Tendulkar’s fans, it was the desert-storm innings in Sharjah.
 For MS Dhoni fans, it was the final of the 2011 World Cup.
 Dev’s innings inspired a young Sachin to take up the game.
 Sachin’s innings inspired a young Mahi to become a cricketer.
 Men’s cricket has plenty of tales in that regard.

-Years from now, however, when in a World Cup far, far away a girl from some small town in India would represent India, because she saw Harmanpreet Kaur play that innings against the World Champions, at the biggest stage the game had to offer.
-Those 171 runs did not just take India to the final, they brought the rest of India to the World Cup – to watch in awe of a cricketer redefine what the sport could mean to young girls in the country.
+Years from now in a World Cup far away, a girl from some small town in India would represent India, because she saw Harmanpreet Kaur play that innings against the World Champions, at the biggest stage the game had to offer.
+Those 171 runs did not just take India to the final, they brought the rest of India to the World Cup – to watch in awe of a cricketer redefine what the sport could mean to young cricketers in the country.